pycronius/pycronius/README.md

 ## Why cron strings?

-Because they are compact, simple, and widely used.
+Because they are compact, simple, visually verifiable, and in wide use.

 ## Alright, cool, now show me some code